XiuzhenYeee/Robot-Safety-under-Extreme-Rare-Catastrophic-Events/README.md

 - [smpc-evt-tube](https://github.com/) — the standalone naive-EVT-only
   version of this controller (baseline/Gaussian/EVT, no θ-correction), with more detail on the tube-SMPC method itself.
-- The two scripts one directory up (`../validate_theta_unicycle.py`, `../demo_theta_corrected_tightening.py`) validate the θ formula this comparison relies on, on a lighter frozen-gain approximation of the same scenario.